 2010 was also the year it went international, launching in Canada.
 Latin America would follow in the 2011, while the conquest of Europe took place gradually over the next few years, followed by the Asia Pacific region.
 Today, Netflix is a truly global phenomenon, with a full global rollout in 2016.
 Indeed, only citizens of North Korea, Syria, China (mainland), and Crimea are denied the binge-watching pleasures of the streaming service.

-The first Emmy Netflix ever won, in 2012, is perhaps the most illustrative: an Emmy Engineering Award – given to those individuals or organisations that have profoundly changed the way we watch television.
-After Netflix, it seems fair to say, that nothing will ever be the same again.
+But in terms of awards, the first Emmy Netflix ever won, in 2012, is perhaps the most illustrative: an Emmy Engineering Award – given to those individuals or organisations that have profoundly changed the way we watch television.
+Netflix, it is fair to say, has profoundly done this.

 We’ve compiled and analysed Netflix statistics from around the web below.
 Read on to find out about who watches Netflix, how they watch it, how much revenue Netflix brings in, and more.